FederatedAI/KubeFATE/k8s-deploy/README.md

 ```
 *NOTE: If you want to deploy **FATE on Spark**, you can use `cluster-spark.yaml`.*

+Using KubeFATE to deploy FATE can support four different types, corresponding to four types of backends.
+They are eggroll, spark_rabbitmq, spark_pulsar and spark_local_pulsar.
+For more details on the different types of FATE see: [Introduction to FATE Backend Architecture](../docs/Introduction_to_Backend_Architecture.md).

 #### Checking the status of "Installing Cluster" job
 After the above command has finished, a job is created for installing a FATE cluster.
 Run the command `kubefate job describe` to check the status of the job, until the "Status" turns to `Success`.